-Cheyenne Johnson, MPH, RN, CCRP, is the Director of Clinical Activities and Development with the BC Centre on Substance Use and the Canadian Research Initiative in Substance Misuse.
-Cheyenne is also the Director of the BC Center on Substance Use Addiction Nursing Fellowship.
-In her current position she oversees the development of provincial clinical care guidance documents and dissemination, including evidence-based clinical guidelines, practice support tools and policy briefs.
+Cheyenne Johnson, MPH, RN, CCRP, is the Co-Interim Executive Director with the BC Centre on Substance Use.
+In her previous roles as Director of Clinical Activities and Development and Director of the Addiction Nursing Fellowship, Cheyenne oversaw the development of provincial clinical care guidance documents and dissemination, including evidence-based clinical guidelines, practice support tools and policy briefs.
 She is also actively involved the BCCSU’s interdisciplinary program of research related to substance use, bringing to bear her substantial experience in clinical trial operations (she is also a Certified Clinical Research Professional with experience in more than 20 addiction medicine, HIV/AIDS, dermatology, and ophthalmology clinical trials) as well as her background in health professions education, coordination and integration of care, and knowledge translation.

 Cheyenne completed her Bachelor of Nursing Science at Queen’s University and her Master’s of Public Health at Simon Fraser University.
 She joined the BC Centre for Excellence in HIV/AIDS in 2013 as a Clinical Research Nurse, where she went on to be the Inaugural Nursing Fellow of Canada’s only addiction nursing training program, the St. Paul’s Goldcorp Addiction Nursing Fellowship.